Protecting the environment

 The Background

 All sides likely agree that the original intent of the regulation was well-meaning, and an effort to encourage the shipping industry to end its long practice of using dirty, polluting heavy fuels and switch to low-sulfur fuels or other more environmentally friendly options.
-Despite the continuing controversy within the scientific and scholarly communities and eco-movements, the IMO reported that, within the first year of the 2020 regulation, there was a 70% drop in atmospheric sulphur oxide emissions from shipping.

 The Problem